Karibash/storybook-addon-swc/README.md

 ### [storybook-addon-turbo-build](https://github.com/pocka/storybook-addon-turbo-build)

 This add-on replaces babel-loader with esbuild-loader.
-I used storybook-addon-swc as a reference in developing the storybook-addon-swc.
+It was used as a reference in the development of storybook-addon-swc.

 ### [storybook-builder-vite](https://github.com/eirslett/storybook-builder-vite)